 The space contains two gender-unconstrained bathrooms, each at the top of two stairs.
 The hosting staff strives for gender-neutral language as a default.

-The open mic, featured poet, and poetry slam are amplified with a portable PA that is loudest at the front of the room.
+The open mic, featured poet, and poetry slam are amplified with a PA system that is loudest at the front of the room.
 There is no musical accompaniment but background noise from the show upstairs may be heard near the stage.
 Readers on the stage are brightly lit and the front of the room is well-lit, with light decreasing to dim at the back near the bar.
 No strobe or lighting effects are used.

 No food is served at the venue, but outside food is permitted without specific constraint.
 Outside drinks are not permitted.
 Water is available for free from a pitcher on the bar.
 There is no bar minimum and sober audience members are welcome at the bar.